Bridgewater Ice Arena

-The Bridgewater Ice Arena in Bridgewater, Massachusetts dual-surface public ice hockey rink.
+The Bridgewater Ice Arena in Bridgewater, Massachusetts is a dual-surface public ice hockey rink.
 The facility is currently used by both the Bridgewater Bandits and Stonehill Skyhawks as a home venue.

 Stonehill

 In 2022, Stonehill College announced that it would be promoting all of its athletic programs to Division I for the following academic year.
-Because both the men's and women's programs used the Bridgewater Ice Arena as their respective homes, the rink will be one of the smallest home sites in D-I hockey.
+Since both the men's and women's programs used the Bridgewater Ice Arena as their respective homes, the rink will be one of the smallest home sites in D-I hockey.